This is an article related to Nouvelle Alexandrie. Click here for more information.

 Legal situation

 The laws of Nouvelle Alexandrie recognize titles of nobility and protect their legal owners against third parties.
-Titles are in no case susceptible of purchase or sale, since their succession is strictly reserved for relatives of the first holder of the title.
+Titles are in no case susceptible to purchase or sale since their succession is strictly reserved for relatives of the first holder of the title.
 The successions are processed by the Department of Interior and their use is subject to tax.
+Some nobles hold their titles or honors only for the term of their life, usually specified in the relevant letters patent from the King.

 The nobles of Nouvelle Alexandrie are classified as follows:

-• the old Wechua Nation nobility, known as the ancien noblesse or the achulla mintasqa (usually titled nobles, colloquially known as the "Grandees");
+• the "old" Wechua and Alexandrian nobility, known as the ancien noblesse or the achulla mintasqa (usually already titled nobles from the Wechua Nation or lands in Nouvelle Alexandrie formerly held by Alexandria, colloquially known as the "Grandees", hereditary titles only);

-• the new federal nobility, known as the noblesse de lettres or the chaski qillqa mintasqa (titled nobles and untitled nobles).
+• the "new" federal nobility, known as the noblesse de lettres or the chaski qillqa mintasqa (titled nobles and untitled nobles, hereditary, personal, or life peer).

 All achulla mintasqa (Grandee) nobles grandees were addressed by the King as Sispa wayqey (my Cousin), whereas ordinary nobles were only qualified as Aylluy (my Kinsman).